itsmillertim3/perform2021/cloudmigration/content/01_lab_1/05_process_and_services/index.md

 ![image](../../../assets/images/lab1-process-view.png)

-:boom: **TECHNICAL NOTE**: that Dynatrace automatically recognizes many common processes like Tomcat and will capture process specific metrics such as JVM garbage collection.
+💥 **TECHNICAL NOTE**: that Dynatrace automatically recognizes many common processes like Tomcat and will capture process specific metrics such as JVM garbage collection.
 See a list of supported technologies in the [Dynatrace documentation](https://www.dynatrace.com/support/help/technology-support/supported-technologies-and-versions)

 ### Did you notice Docker??